pwdd/pwdd.github.io/_posts/2016-08-01-getting-to-know-clojure.md

 ;-> 2
 ```

-## Getting multiple elements from a vector
+## Multiple elements from a vector

 ### With `mapv`